Murfreesboro Driver Services Center OpenThe Murfreesboro Driver Services Center reopened on Tuesday, Jan. 2, 2024, after a planned remodel.

 Franklin Driver Services Center Closed for RemodelThe Franklin Driver Services Center closed for a planned remodel on Nov.
 10.

 ReinstatementsFind out how to pay your reinstatement fees and submit compliance documents to the Department for reinstatement.

 The mission of the Driver Services Division is to promote safe, knowledgeable, and competent drivers in the State of Tennessee.
 Using diversified program offerings, the Division is able to provide various services to Tennessee Citizens.
 The Driver Services Division is responsible for testing and issuing driver licenses as well as offering voter registration and issuance of driving records

 Change of Address

-It is important to notify the Department of Safety if your address changes.
-If your residence address changes (even though you may not have moved) you are required by state law to notify the Department of Safety and Homeland Security within ten (10) days of this change.
-This includes when you move as well as address changes made by the United States Postal Service or your local 9-1-1 Emergency Communications District when you have not physically relocated.
+If your residence address changes, even if you have not physically relocated, you are required by state law to notify the Department of Safety and Homeland Security within ten (10) days of this change.
+This includes when you move physically relocate and address changes made by the United States Postal Service or your local 9-1-1 Emergency Communications District when you have not physically relocated.
 Notifying the post office of an address change will not provide the information to us.
 By failing to notify us, you could miss the renewal date of your license, or other important correspondence from the Department of Safety.
 The law does not require the address to be changed on your actual license, just on our files.
-The easiest way to update your record is go online to: https://dl.safety.tn.gov/_/
+The easiest way to update your record is online through e-Services at https://dl.safety.tn.gov/_/.